Liquid-JS/nxt-components/packages/pick-datetime/README.md

 ## Description

 Simple Angular date time picker.
-Online doc is [here](https://daniel-projects.firebaseapp.com/nxtng/date-time-picker), Online demo(StackBlitz) is [here](https://stackblitz.com/github/DanielYKPan/nxt-examples/tree/date-time-picker).
+Online doc is [here](https://daniel-projects.firebaseapp.com/nxtng/date-time-picker), Online demo is [here](https://liquid-js.github.io/nxt-components/pick-datetime).
 This picker is responsive design, so feel free to try it in your desktops, tablets and mobile devices.

 ## How to Use